The Contribution of Responsible Tourism

-Advances and benefits
+Advances and benefits of responsible tourism

 We are often asked by small businesses practicing Responsible Tourism how they can best market their experience and service.
 It is easy to expend a great deal of time and money – both of which are in short supply in small businesses – on marketing which produces no return.
 It is easy to make a loss on marketing.
 This is the advice we give.

 - There is rarely any point in travelling to the originating market or to large trade shows to try to sell your product.
 Consider selling through an established online agent in the originating market you are interested in – for some examples see link.
 Check out with businesses already on the site how well it works for them, and ask why.
 Businesses using the agent or site will have considerable expertise in how to use that channel to market, they may be willing to share it.
 Generally if you are selling accommodation to people travelling on pre-planned itineraries or you are selling trips you will need to get clients to pre-book.

 - For most small businesses in travel and tourism the market is nearby in the destination, local marketing is what pays off, particularly where you are selling to travellers who are deciding day to day where they are going and staying and what they are doing.
 Look for businesses which might cross-market with you – where your product complements and adds to what they are selling.
 Look for opportunities with other businesses where you are non-competitive, where there are marketing synergies, where together you would be stronger than you are separately .
 Consider marketing through a destination portal link Consider setting up a local marketing portal or network.

 - Consider using awards to raise awareness of your business and gain media coverage.
 There is a list of awards on the Advances in Responsible Tourism Forum link If you know of others please add them.
 Think about which awards matter to you – where is your originating market?